Last Updated on November 30, 2023

 Good news for people with Diabetes.
 You will likely have no issues getting approved for both Term Life Insurance and Whole Life Insurance policies.
 Simply speak with one of our agents, and we’ll happily explain your options to you.

-Two of the most common talked about policies are term life insurance, and whole life insurance.
+Two of the most common talked about policies are level term vs whole life insurance.
 We’ll try and provide an overview of these two types of life insurance, so you can et a better understanding of life insurance options that are available to you.

 What are the Differences Between Term and Whole Life Insurance?

 When deciding what type of life insurance policy is best for you and your family, you are going to want to first determine what your financial objectives are.
 Your life insurance policy you ultimately go with will provide your family with financial protection, in the event of you passing away.
 The policy you choose is very important.
 The following will show the differences between term and whole life insurance.
 Here are the term vs life insurance pros cons:

 - Provides life insurance for a specific length of time.
 Popular options are 10, 15, 20,25, or 30 year term lengths